- Last Updated: 16 November 2019 16 November 2019

 CO2.Earth mainly features CO2 data from measurements made by two scientific institutions at the Mauna Loa Observatory (MLO) on the Big Island of Hawaii USA: the National Atmospheric and Oceanic Administration (NOAA) and Scripps Institution of Oceanography (SIO).
-This is the location of the world's longest, continuous CO2 record of direct atmospheric measurements using high-precision instruments.
+This is the site of the world's longest, continuous CO2 record of direct atmospheric measurements using high-precision instruments.
+The location is near the middle of the world's largest ocean, and near the top of the world's tallest mountain, from its base (McGee, 2017, p.
+99).
+The Mauna Loa Observatory may be considered one of the best locations on earth for making these measurements.
+NOAA notes the following locational advantages:

 "The undisturbed air, remote location, and minimal influence of vegetation and human activity at MLO are ideal for monitoring constituents in the atmosphere that can cause climate change."